 - Professor Greg Duncan, School of Education, University of California-Irvine

 The Executive Committee coordinates the Centre’s research development and scientific exchange and also provides oversight for Centre operations.
-Headed by the Centre Director, Professor Janeen Baxter, the Committee is made up of the Deputy Director (Research), the Centre’s three research program leaders, and Centre Manager.
+Headed by the Centre Director Professor Janeen Baxter, the Committee is made up of the Deputy Director (Research), the Centre’s portfolio leaders and the Centre Manager Dr Lucy Mills.

 It meets bi-monthly to provide leadership for the Life Course Centre’s research program, and to manage research performance against established measures.
 It also coordinates the Centre’s key inputs including equipment, technology, and cash and in-kind contributions.